jrabmer/obsidian-to-gitlab-wiki/README.md

 ## 📩 Contact

-If you have any issue or you have any suggestion, please feel free to reach me out directly to <jrabmer@outlook.com>.
+If you have any issue or you have any suggestions, please feel free to reach out to me directly at <jrabmer@outlook.com>.

 ## 🌄 Road Map